xrettle/WFGY/TensionUniverse/BlackHole/Q126_recursive_self_improvement_stability.md

 * fairness constraints on libraries and parameters.

 We do not describe any hidden generative rules or any mapping from raw code, weights, or data into TU internal fields.

+All encoding choices in this block are intended to satisfy the constraints of the **TU Encoding and Fairness Charter**:

+* finite, fixed libraries chosen before experiments,
+* no post hoc tuning against particular trajectories,
+* bounded and nondegenerate tension observables,
+* explicit documentation of thresholds and metric forms.

+Comparisons of tension scores and stability horizons are only meaningful within a fixed encoding version that is stable under the **TU Tension Scale Charter**.

 ### 3.1 State space